 Soon after his death, the authorities (mis)used photos of Mana to justify actions that took place some distance from where he was shot.

-Another story at the Bangkok Post directs attention to red shirt dissent the Puea Thai government’s amnesty push:
+Another story at the Bangkok Post directs attention to red shirt dissent on the Puea Thai government’s amnesty push:

 Some red shirts see the proposal championed by Deputy Premier Chalerm Yubamrung as a betrayal because it would cover senior Democrat Party figures who were in government when the military crackdown on the Bangkok rally took place three years ago Sunday.